TheodoliteGroup/Theodolite/_docs/tutorial.md

 This will create a Podfile for you, which is where you specify your dependencies:

 ```
-# Uncomment the next line to define a global platform for your project
-# platform :ios, '9.0'

 target 'TheodoliteTodo' do
   # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!